XX001 3 x 3 cm bases (square) These are used for the majority of Peter Pig rule systems. Usually infantry 40 Bases in a pack. £3.50

 How many D6 needed Peter games allow a bunch of D6 to be rolled in order to bell curve the outcomes.
-Results groups around the norm but extremes are possible.20.
+Results groups around the norm, but extremes are possible.20 D6 needed.
 Typically need 9D6 for fights.

-Basing convention Peter Pig rules use 3x3 cm bases for most troop types. this size is tactile. has the samee frontage when turned and allows figure formations to have depth as well as width.3x3 cm bases for 2,3 or 4 figures.
+Basing convention Peter Pig rules use 3x3 cm bases for most troop types.
+This size is tactile, has the same frontage when turned and allows figure formations to have depth as well as width.
+3x3 cm bases for 2,3 or 4 figures.